 Noel Hengelbrok is a Co-Founder of Collaborative Safety, LLC and received his Master’s Degree in Human Factors and System Safety from Lund University.
 He was formerly the Director of Safety Analysis for the Tennessee Department of Children’s Services (DCS) and the Director of Safety Systems for the Department of Intellectual and Developmental Disabilities (DIDD).
 Noel is dedicated to safety innovation and was a key developer for the Tennessee DCS Child Death Review, which is the first of its kind to use human factors and system safety analysis methods to review critical incidents in child welfare agencies.
 He was also the key developer for the DCS Confidential Safety Reporting System, allowing DCS workers to safely report system constraints and vulnerabilities.
 This system was supported by passing legislation to establish confidentiality for workers that use the reporting system.
 In addition to his contributions in the field of child welfare, he is dedicated to improving safety in public human services organizations by establishing new ways to engage employees in safety efforts that allow an organization to learn and improve.
 This involves researching and developing enhanced accountability systems to foster safety improvement.
 Mr. Hengelbrok is a published author of research applying safety science to child welfare agencies and has worked with numerous state agencies to improve their critical incident review processes and advance a culture of safety.
 Notably, he and his colleagues were referred to as pioneers in safety science in a federal report authored by the Commission to Eliminate Child Abuse and Neglect Fatalities.

-Casey Melsek, MSW is a Senior Consultant with Collaborative Safety, LLC.
+Casey Melsek, MSW, M.Sc. is a Senior Director with Collaborative Safety, LLC.
 Ms. Melsek received her Master’s Degree in Social Work from Arizona State University in 2006.
-She currently is conducting her graduate work at Lund Unveristy in the Masters Degree program in Human Factors and Systems Safety.
+She completed her graduate work at Lund University in the Masters Degree program in Human Factors and Systems Safety.
 Ms. Melsek has extensive experience having worked for over a decade in the child welfare field in a number of positions including; frontline worker, supervisor, manager to her most recent role as the Arizona Department of Child Safety Ombudsman.
 Ms. Melsek dedicated much of her time in the last few years with Arizona DCS as a key developer of their Systemic Critical Incident Reviews, which used human factors and systems analysis to review critical incidents within the agency.
 Additionally, she was critical in development and implementation of a safety culture within Arizona DCS‘s nationally recognized department.
 It was in this role that that she was able study how the work is completed in the complex world of child welfare and used her own experiences as a frontline worker to advocate for agency improvements.

-Kelly Knutson, MSW is a Senior Consultant with Collaborative Safety, LLC.
+Kelly Knutson, MSW, M.Sc. is a Senior Director with Collaborative Safety, LLC.
 In 2008, Ms. Knutson received her Master’s Degree in Social Work from the University of Minnesota, Duluth with a specialized focus on working with American Indian communities.
-She currently is completing graduate work at Lund University in the Masters Degree program in Human Factors and Systems Safety.
+She completed her graduate work at Lund University in the Masters Degree program in Human Factors and Systems Safety.
 As the Continuous Quality Improvement (CQI) Supervisor at Minnesota’s Department of Child Safety and Permanency Division, Ms. Knutson was instrumental in supporting the application of human factors and systems safety analysis with the Department’s continuous quality improvement efforts throughout the department, including leading the development and implementation of their Systemic Critical Incident Review process.
 In addition to her extensive experience within the child welfare field, including specialized training and efforts to support trauma informed child welfare systems, Ms. Knutson has a range of experiences working within human services that include juvenile justice, chemical dependency, and child and adult mental health.

-Kenny Weaver, is a Consultant with Collaborative Safety, LLC.
-He currently is conducting his graduate work at Lund Unveristy in the Masters Degree program in Human Factors and Systems Safety.
-Mr. Weaver’s most recent work with Nissan North America Corporate Headquarters provided him the unqiue opportunity to apply human factors and systems safety in the corporate finance world.
+Kenny Weaver, is a Senior Consultant with Collaborative Safety, LLC.
+He completed his course work at Lund University in the Masters Degree program in Human Factors and Systems Safety.
+Mr. Weaver’s most recent work with Nissan North America Corporate Headquarters provided him the unique opportunity to apply human factors and systems safety in the corporate finance world.
 Mr. Weaver also comes to Collaborative Safety, LLC having spent multiple years working with children, adolescents and adults with disabilities in residential programs supporting and promoting increased quality of life through a person-centered ideology.
 It is this work, combined with his additional extensive experience in other safety critical industries including healthcare, firefighting, and construction that makes Mr. Weaver a valuable addition to the Collaborative Safety team.

 James M. Henry, Executive Consultant with Collaborative Safety, LLC recently finished his term as Deputy Governor and Chief of Staff to Bill Haslam in the state of Tennessee.
 Mr. Henry has extensive experience in government and with the provision of services to children and to individuals with disabilities.
 He served as the first Commissioner for the Tennessee Department of Intellectual and Developmental Disabilities.
 He also served as the Commissioner for the Tennessee Department of Children’s Services.
 During his time as Commissioner, he oversaw the successful exit of four federal lawsuits (two at the Department of Intellectual and Developmental Disabilities and two at the Department of Children’s Services).
 Mr. Henry additionally served as President and CEO of Omni Visions, Inc. a provider agency serving adults with developmental disabilities and children and families in crisis.
 His experience in government also includes his time as Mayor of the city of Kingston, Tennessee and six years as minority leader in the Tennessee House of Representatives.
 As a young man, Mr. Henry attended Hiwassee College and the University of Tennessee and served with distinction in the Vietnam War.